 Since dogs can’t tell us what’s really going on inside, it’s best to consult your veterinarian before you add any ingredients or change your dog’s diet.

 Your dog may not be eating that fresh and perfectly stored dry dog food for a variety of reasons.
+Here are a few you should look into:

 Water is a key ingredient in canned dog food and essential to the health of your dog.
 Unlike humans, dogs don’t sweat.
 They pant to cool themselves — a whole-body experience that results in significant water loss.
 For that reason, adding water to your dog’s diet does more than just soften his food.